Cedrick Bowen: Professional career

 After graduating, on October 15, 2015, Bowen signed with Studentski Centar Podgorica from Montenegro.

 He signed with reigning Icelandic champions KR Basket prior to the 2016–17 Úrvalsdeild karla season.
 In end of January 2017, the club released him after averaging 13.2 points and 6.8 rebounds per game in 13 games.
 On February 3, 2017 he signed with rival Úrvalsdeild club Haukar from Hafnarfjörður for the rest of the season as a backup for Finnur Atli Magnússon and Sherrod Wright.
 In six games for the club, he averaged 5.7 points, 3.8 rebounds and 1.2 assists.

 On August 30, 2017, he signed with Spartak Pleven.
 On December 8, 2017, he signed with Academic Plovdiv but after one month he part ways with the Bulgarian club.
 On January 7, 2018, he signed with Macedonian basketball club Blokotehna.
 On January 13, 2018, he made his debut for Blokotehna, scoring 14 points and eight rebounds in a 91–54 win over the Kožuv.
 In his first match for Blokotehna in BIBL he scored 12 points and six rebounds in a 75–91 away win against Bashkimi Prizren.

 In July 2020, Bowen signed with 1. deild karla club Álftanes.
+In 2023, he won the 1. deild with Álftanes and subsequently played with the team in the top-tier Úrvalsdeild karla the following season.

+In 2024, Bowen signed with Ármann.
+In 2025, he helped Ármann gain promotion to the top-tier Úrvalsdeild karla for the first time in 45-years.